(Note: If you are after a quote, a specific price for a climb, please go to this page.)

 There are two ways to book a Kilimanjaro trip.
 You can do it from overseas, or you can do it when you get there.
 Most people book from overseas, so I will talk mostly about how to do that.
 Further down the page I'll tell you how to find the best tour operator in Tanzania when you get there.

-But a lotto ticket costs a few bucks, a Mt.
+But a lottery ticket costs a few bucks, a Mt.
 Kilimanjaro tour costs a few thousand (with flights and all).
 If the trip sucks and you don't even make it to the summit, is that really money saved?
 It's wasted!

 If all the stars align correctly a budget operator may well guide you to the summit successfully, but you want a good chance in any weather!
 And you want to know that you will live, no matter what happens on that mountain.

 It's difficult to give you price guidelines (I gave some suggestions on the costs page), because there are so many variables.
-Starting point, route, number of days on the mountain, booking through an agent or directly... as you start looking around you will get a feel for the prices soon enough.
+Starting point, route, number of days on the mountain, booking through an agent or directly...
+As you start looking around you will get a feel for the prices soon enough.

 Dig through the websites of the operators you consider.
 How much information do they share?
 Contact them and ask for more info.
 Are they open and transparent about how they run things?
 If not, ask yourself why not.